zakriamansoor47/SLAYER_Duel/README.md

 **12.** You can add/remove **Custom Teleport Points** through **!duel_settings** command (Only for Root Admins).

+**13.** You can Disable the Knife Damage in Duel Modes.
+(By disabling Knife damage you can still able to swap weapons or run fast.
+Best for the modes like AWP+Noscope)

+**14.** You can Enable/Disable Duel Between Bots.

+**15.** You can Enable/Disable Duel with Player vs Bot.

 ## Commands:
 `!duel_settings` - To Set/Delete Custom Teleport Points for Duel.
 (Only for Root Admins)

 ## TO DO:
-**1.** Add the ability to Disable the Knife Damage in Duel Modes.
+**1.** ~~Add the ability to Disable the Knife Damage in Duel Modes.
 (By disabling Knife damage you can still able to swap weapons or run fast.
-Best for the modes like AWP+Noscope)
+Best for the modes like AWP+Noscope)~~

 ## Configuration:
 ```